zacanger/niddesa/text/generated-translations/cullaniddesa/08-chinese-google.md

 from here, enters the parade.
 "Brahman", anyone who calls others a friend."
 Any of these sandmen and brahmins.

-"[World Zun: "Nanda!"]: ""Nanda", the Blessed One calls that Brahmin by his name.
-"World Zun", this is a synonymous with respect... "." is [World Zun:
+"[Blessed One: "Nanda!"]: ""Nanda", the Blessed One calls that Brahmin by his name.
+"Blessed One", this is a synonymous with respect... "." is [Blessed One:
 "Nanda!"].

 "They say that there is purity in seeing and what they hear": "They say, tell,